sammcj/anz-test-2/README.md

 I would need to do some more reading on what the minimal JS components to run the app are, from there it would be worth splitting it out into a multi-stage Dockerfile and only build in said files to the final image.

+I did try the `-slim` node images, however there were issues and didn't have time to explore them further.

 #### Better tests

 - Unit tests with good code coverage.